 For what do they want, see: https://community.icann.org/display/tatcipdp/13+Community+Input and The final report from the EWG on gTLD Directory Services.

 O4.
-How much would a particular feature cost and how to weigh the costs versus the benefits?

-Accurate, reliable transformation is expensive.
-Existing automated systems for transformation are inadequate.
-They do not provide results of sufficient quality for purposes requiring accuracy and cover fewer than 100 languages.
-Developing systems for languages not covered by transformation tools is slow and expensive, especially in the case of translation tools.
-For purposes for which accuracy is important, transformation work often needs to be done manually.

-See Study to evaluate available solutions for the submission and display of internationalized contact data for further information.

-Questions from the Expert Working Group to Define Requirements for Internationalized Registration Data and Corresponding Data Model for gTLD Registries:

-See: www.icann.org/en/news/announcements/announcement-08jul13-en.htm

-10 April 2014: Interim Report (Page 17)

-The EWG noted the following issues related to translation and transliteration and recommended that this PDP Working Group would consider them:

-E1.
 If registrants are allowed to submit localized registration data, what languages or scripts are registrars or registry operators expected to support?

-Registrars' and registry operators' systems must at least support the input of contact data in one of the official languages of the countries in which they are based.
+Registrars' and registry operators' systems must at least support the input of contact data in one of the languages of the contact information.
+For example, Singaporean contact data could be entered in English, Mandarin, Malay or Tamil.
 An ability to support users in those languages will be beneficial to business.

 #7 This WG recommends that there should be no requirement for registrars or registry operators to support English.

-E2.
-If registrants are required to submit a single common script version of the internationalized registration data, are users expected to submit a translated version, a transliterated version, or “either” (provided there is a convention or method to distinguish between the two)?

-In cases when transformed data are input, the official English translation of organizational names should be used where one exists, otherwise transliteration.
+O5.
+In cases when contact information is to be transformed, how should it be done?

 Addresses should be transliterated except for country names, which should be selected from a drop-down list of English names.

-Translation should use official translations.
-If there is no official (used for example on the organization's headed paper) translation of an organizational name, it should be transliterated.

 Transliteration should follow the rules in a national standard of the language where one exists and failing that in a national standard of a related language using the same script.
-Addresses are transliterated (except for the country name which is given in English).
 There may be issues with letters that do not exist in the related language or with letters that are transliterated differently depending on the language.
-It may be possible reliably to pivot (automatically transliterate) between some alphabetic scripts: for example, Roman, and Cyrillic and Greek, but not, for example, Arabic and Neo Brahmi.
+It may be possible reliably to pivot (automatically transliterate) between some alphabetic scripts: for example, Roman, and Cyrillic and Greek, but not, for example, Arabic and Devanagari.

 Note that: